Managing Database Activities

 The following steps explain how to use an Avenue Database.
 In Stage 3, you will learn how to create an Avenue Database activity.

-Note: If you click on the Approve entry icon for the entries on either of the View List or View single tabs, the entry will become visible to all users in the course.
-For many of the PBLA Database modules, you will not want to do this as the entries are of a personal nature.
-If you want students to see your model entry, you must approve it.
+Note: If you click the Approve icon in the Single View, that entry will become visible to all users in the course.
+For many PBLA Database modules, you will not want to approve entries because they are personal in nature.
+If you want students to see your model entry, approve it to make it visible.

-3. On the View single tab, you can leave comments and action-oriented feedback for learners via the Comments area for each entry.
-Click on the Comments link to open the Comments text box, write your comments, and then click on Save Comment to add your feedback for the entry.
+4. In the Single View, you can leave action-oriented feedback for each entry in the Comments area.
+Click on the Comments link to open the Comments text box, type your comment, and then click on Save Comment to add your feedback for the entry.

 Resources